-- There may be some sources of financial support from social care. - Social.
-Other aspects of life become more challenging.
+- Financial.
+Being a full-time carer can involve long hospital visits and frequent appointments.
+This may affect your ability to work or earn as you did before.
+There may be some sources of financial support from social care. - Social.
+Other aspects of life may become more challenging.
 Time for dining out, playing sport, and other forms of relaxation and hobbies can be reduced.
-Holidays, particularly abroad, need a lot more planning, are logistically difficult (and sometimes not possible at all) and can mean extra expenses.
-Your child will need a 'Fitness to fly' test.
+Holidays and other travel, particularly abroad, need a lot more planning, are logistically difficult (and sometimes not possible at all) and can mean extra expenses.
+Your child will need a Hypoxic Challenge Test to assess if they will need additional oxygen and/or ventilation while on an aircraft.
 Certain countries have limited or no resources for children on LTV.
+People you know now and those who you meet may have questions about your child, and hold different opinions about their care, this can be supportive at times but it may also be challenging knowing how to respond.